Conceiva/MezzmoKodiPlugin/README.txt

    a bad setting value from Kodi.
 -  Added All Other view mapping setting to the Confluence skin to match the Estuary and Aeon skin views.
+-  Fixed bug which would cause an exception error if the Mezzmo mark watched / unwatched feature was used prior to a video being added to the Kodi database by the sync process.

 v2.1.3.8